New drug discovery: Protein-protein interactions

 Simple method to prepare antibody-peptide, antibody-oligonucleotide or antibody-compound conjugates

-However, the copper-catalyzed alkyne-azide cycloaddition (CuAAC) is not suitable for applications involving functional biomolecules because copper ions can cause protein denaturation.
+However, the copper-catalyzed alkyne-azide cycloaddition (CuAAC) is unsuitable for functional biomolecule applications because copper ions can cause protein denaturation.

 Measuring the protein levels directly is challenging.
 However, the signals can be amplified by immuno-PCR using oligonucleotide-attached antibodies to detect protein indirectly.